rust-lang/book/src/ch10-00-generics.md

 multiple types to remove code duplication.
 Before diving into generics syntax, let’s first look at how to remove duplication in a way that doesn’t involve generic types by extracting a function that replaces specific values with a placeholder that represents multiple values.
-Then we’ll apply the same technique to extract a generic function!
+Then, we’ll apply the same technique to extract a generic function!
 By looking at how to recognize duplicated code you can extract into a function, you’ll start to recognize duplicated code that can use generics.